Juneteenth declared official city holiday

-Mayor Adams declared on Monday that Juneteenth is a paid city holiday this year.
+Mayor Adams declared on Monday that Juneteenth will be a paid city holiday this year.

 “As the second Black mayor of New York City, I know that I stand on the shoulders of countless heroes and sheroes who put their lives on the line to secure a more perfect union.
 Now is the time for me to do a small part and recognize one of our nation’s greatest wrongs,” Adams said in a prepared statement.